Nick Rakocevic

-Nikola "Nick" Rakocevic (Никола Ракочевић; born December 31, 1997) is a Serbian professional basketball player who last played for the Magnolia Hotshots of the Philippine Basketball Association (PBA).
-He played college basketball for the USC Trojans and attended St. Joseph High School in Westchester, IL.
-Born in the United States, he represents Serbia internationally.
+Nicholas Rakocevic (Никола Ракочевић; born December 31, 1997) is an American-Serbian professional basketball player for the Adelaide 36ers of the Australian National Basketball League (NBL).
+He played college basketball for the USC Trojans before beginning his professional career in China in 2020.
+Born in the United States, he holds Serbian citizenship and has played for the Serbia under-20 national team.

 High school career

 Rakocevic was born in Chicago to Momo and Denise Rakocevic.
 His father emigrated from Belgrade, Serbia at age 25.
 Rakocevic played for St. Joseph High School in Westchester, Illinois under coach Gene Pingatore.
 As a junior, he was a starter on the Class 3A state championship team.
 In his senior season, Rakocevic averaged 19.8 points, 14.4 rebounds and four blocks per game, leading his team to the Class 3A Westinghouse Sectional title.
 He earned First Team All-State honors from the Chicago Tribune.
 On April 11, 2016, he committed to play college basketball for USC over offers from UNLV, Arizona State and Florida.